pr2502/ra-multiplex/README.md

 root, the first ancestor directory containing this file will be used.

-Because neither LSP nor `rust-analyzer` itself support multiple clients per server `ra-multiplex-server` caches the handshake messages and modifies IDs of requests & responses to track which response belongs to which client.
+Because neither LSP nor `rust-analyzer` itself support multiple clients per server `ra-multiplex` caches the handshake messages and modifies IDs of requests & responses to track which response belongs to which client.
 Because not all messages can be tracked this way it drops some, notably it drops any requests from the server, this appears to not be a problem with